JacobHoIIis/INFO_TC-2600-FinalProject-GIMP-Tutorial/Basic_Editing_Tools.md

 #### Saving and Exporting a File

 ***Saving***
-Saving your image file should be done periodically and often.

 Initially, you will need to save your file with a name, so that it can be editable later on.
 To do so, navigate on the navbar to **File -> Save**.